SynApps/trackman/README.md

 On the next publications, only modified assets will be published.

-override conventions? (add something here)
+Override conventions? (add something here)

 ### Bug reports